SimonWoodtli/zet/20220903203700/README.md

   * disables HA for single node env.
   * apt update system and reboots
 1. Run Proxmox VE LXC Updater script
+  * Runs an apt-update or whatever your container is to update all installed pkgs in container (Does not upgrade a single app version when new one is released)
 1. Run Proxmox Datacenter Manager

 TODO: check/read all those bash scripts to understand what they are changing.